Working Holiday Visas for Australian Citizens Over 30

 Most Australians can travel to, live and work in New Zealand without restrictions under the Trans-Tasman Travel Arrangement.

-The UK will soon increase its working holiday age limit
+Italy, Denmark & UK will soon increase their working holiday age limits

 The UK currently offers Youth Mobility Scheme (T5) visas to Australian citizens aged 18-30 years old.
 These visas are valid for two years.